 Meditation in sport can help athletes conquer those common “blind spots” that tend to make performance challenges seem worse than they actually are.
 These blind spots negatively impact performance and meditation helps you recognize your blind spots.
 By recognizing these blind spots, you can work on improving your physical/mental training, skills, and coping mechanisms.
 This serves to build your athletic identity, self-confidence, and improve performance.
 Furthermore, the meditator learns to enhance awareness of each muscle, which can help pinpoint an injury and prevent further damage.
 Finally, meditation in sport can greatly improve the mind-body connection, allowing you to discover your optimal zone of performance.

 Meditation in sport is not only helpful for performance, but can also aid athletes who experience anxiety, depression, and other mental health illnesses.
 The practice can help athletes through injury, as well as overcome challenges such as the transition back into sport or out of sport (e.g., retirement).

 The practice of meditation is a journey similar to that of any athletic pursuit, and it could offer that small percentage needed to make you a better athlete and a happier human being.

-Try a meditation class at Frame (book via the timetable) and check out our regular meditation workshops with Jody Shield here.
+Try a meditation class at Frame (book via the timetable) and check out our regular meditation workshops with Holiday Phillips here.